martinivnv/spacestagram/README.md

 ## About The Project

-This project was built for the Shopify FE Developer Intern Challenge.
-Some extra things I added were animating the like button, a loading indicator, and external links to full-size HD images.
+This project was built for submission to the Shopify FE Developer Intern Challenge.
+Some extra things I added not in the assignment were animating the like button, a loading indicator, and external links to full-size HD images.
+I also made the app fully responsive to different screen sizes.

 ### Built With